-In Q4 2015, the Corporation is focused on increasing production at the RDM project, the whole depending on the amount of rain received at the RDM project and the availability of water.
-As well, the Corporation will continue to pursue strategic alternatives, including the Restructuring referred to above.
+In Q1 2016, the Corporation is focused on increasing production at the RDM project and completing the Restructuring referred to above.
 While the Corporation also plans on advancing the permitting process with the regulatory bodies for its Rovina Valley Project, it will do so at a very conservative pace depending on the level of financing that is available to the Corporation.
 All environmental base line work and social programs will also continue on both the RDM and Rovina Valley Projects.
-Achievement of these objectives remain dependent on the Corporation's ability to access necessary financing, as required.
+Achievement of these objectives remains dependent on the Corporation's ability to access necessary financing, as required.
 The Corporation continues to operate as prudently as possible with an emphasis on cost containment.